Yuxing0610/Tweets_Semtiment_Detection/README.md

 self-implemented CNN: `python run.py --model=cnn`

 **
-If you want to change other parameters, here are some demonstration:**
+If you want to change other parameters, here are some demonstrations:**

-values of N-grams : `--ngrams = $ ` $ can be any integers, and it is set to be 4 as default
+values of N-grams : `--ngrams=$ ` $ can be any integers, and it is set to be 4 as default

+choose to load parameters or train models from zero :  `--load_model=$` $ can be True or False, and it is set to be True as default

+choose the method of GloVe embedding :  `--glove_method=$` $ can be trained, pretrained or merged, and it is set to be merged as default

+There are many other parameters you can change, please refer to the code and detailed comment in `run.py`